ubeda/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/agents.rst

    * **TransferTask.checkReadyReplicas**: all files and their registered replicas are compared, if a particular file has been already replicated, its status is set to 'Done'
    * **TransferAgent.registerFiles**: failover registration machnism for files that have been already replicated (in *FTSSubmitAgent*) but not registred (error in registration in *FTSMonitorAgent*)
-   * **TransferAgent.scheduleFiles**: for all 'Waiting' files the replication tree is constructed using **StrategyHandler**, when it is ready, *TransferDB.FileToFTS*, *TransfeDB.FileToCat* and *TransferDB.ReplicationTree* records are pushed into *TransferDB* and file status is set to 'Scheduled', if for any reason *ReplicationTree* cannot be created, the request is put into task execution mode.
+   * **TransferAgent.scheduleFiles**: for all 'Waiting' files the replication tree is constructed using **StrategyHandler**, when it is ready, *TransferDB.Channels*, *TransfeDB.FileToCat* and *TransferDB.ReplicationTree* records are pushed into *TransferDB* and file status is set to 'Scheduled', if for any reason *ReplicationTree* cannot be created, the request is put into task execution mode.

  4. When all statuses of files are set to 'Done' in previous methods, sub-request status is  set to 'Done' and teh same check is repeated for all sub-requests and request itself.
 At this stage request is also finalised, if JobID attribute is different from 0.